WARNING: This guide is being updated to version 25.10.1 (Goldeye) and is still a work in progress... please be patient! :)

 - Click on the "Add" button.

-- Type your username on the "Full Name" and "Username" fields.
+- Type your username on the "Username" fields.

 - Type your secure password on the "Password" and "Confirm Password" fields.